 Deep in the Great Forest a lonely Coaching Inn is beset by a swarm of villainous creatures.
 Defend the crumbling tavern with all your might, or die screaming!

-This is a role-playing adventure set in the World of Warhammer but can be readily adapted for many settings.
+This is a role-playing adventure set in the World of Warhammer but can be readily adapted to other worlds or genres.
 The players must help defend a lonely coaching inn from attack.
-The adventure can easily be inserted into a campaign as a filler adventure or as a new plot thread of its own.
-The assault would typically be by Orcs or Beastmen, but Skaven, Undead or a lost war-band of Chaos Marauders are just some of many possible opponents.
-The Players help determine the outcome of the small scale siege whilst dealing with intrigues beneath the roof of the inn.
+The adventure can easily be inserted into a campaign as a filler or as a new plot thread of its own.
+The assault in this scenario would typically be by Orcs or Beastmen, but Skaven, Undead or a lost war-band of Chaos Marauders are just some of many possible opponents.
+Basically the Players help determine the outcome of the small scale siege whilst dealing with intrigues beneath the roof of the inn.

 PCs must defend the inn by leading the inhabitants as an effective fighting force.
 They need lookouts, runners, fire fighters, medics, and of course, warriors!